DanielGausi/Contao-CalendarEditor/README.md

 ### The Event Editor module
 Now we can create a new Module of type "Event Editor".

 The redirect page defines the page, where the user is redirected to after the formular is submitted succesfully.
-The FE user may overwrite this by a selection of some other pages (show the new event in Eventreader, show it in Eventeditor again, create a new Event or duplicate the event the user just created).
+The FE user may overwrite this by a selection of some other pages (show the new event in event reader, show it in event editor again, create a new event or duplicate the just created event).

 The Backend user can specify some more settings here, which should be self-explaining.
-Just as in the Eventreader module a list of Calendars must be set where this module has access to.
+Just as in the event reader module a list of calendars must be set where this modile has access to.

 There can als be set some more mandatory fields, which the FE user must fill in in the form.